AlixHenri/VideoDownloaderPy/README.md

 - [ ] Graphic interface (GUI)
 - [ ] Diferent video resolutions to download
 - [X] Download only audio
+- [X] Language support to brazilian portuguese and english
 - [ ] Executable file
 - [ ] Download videos and audios from other websites (Instagram e Twitter)